adzaria/blueprint-go-server/README.md

 According to Go's FAQ, "One had to choose either efficient compilation, efficient execution, or ease of programming; all three were not available in the same mainstream language. [...]
 Go addressed these issues [...].
 It also aimed to be modern, with support for networked and multicore computing".

-In my humble opinion they nailed it.
+It's safe to say they nailed it.

 Go maximizes ease to code, efficiency and low compile time.
 Additionaly one can feel it really was written for the web.
 Also the standard library is so good it makes using third party libraries useless in most cases, allowing you to achieve next-to-zero dependencies.